GasiorMateusz/DietPlanner/README.md

 # Diet Planner (MVP)

-A web application designed to streamline the work of dietitians by automating and accelerating the creation of personalized, 1-day meal plans using AI.
+A web application designed to streamline the work of dietitians by automating and accelerating the creation of personalized meal plans (1-day and multi-day) using AI.

 ## Table of Contents